CalebAnyaeche/BE-Smart-Hack/flight-search-ios/README.md

 ## Testing

-Making sure your implementation meet the requirements
+Making sure your implementation meet the requirements and is ready to ship.